 5. Bin There Dump That

 Bin There Dump That is a dumpster rental service that specializes in residential waste disposal.
 This junk removal franchise rents out bins to homeowners to leave in their driveway, giving people more time to complete their clearance or renovation.
-Once the bin is full, customers simply call the company to come pick up the bin.
+Once the bin is full, customers simply call the company to come to pick up the bin.
 Bins vary in size, and usage is charged by the day.
 There are currently around 109 locations in the U.S. and 39 in other countries.

 “Bin There Dump That is the greatest dumpster company in the world,” says Bin There Dump That Marketing Manager Luke Hancock.
-“We have growing franchise locations across North America that are supported in the management, operations and marketing of their business by an attentive, complementary, and resourceful franchise support team.”
+“We have growing franchise locations across North America that are supported in the management, operations, and marketing of their business by an attentive, complementary, and resourceful franchise support team.”

 Download The Complete Financial Guide to Operating a Franchise, which covers the costs of operating a Bin There Dump That location, royalties, and choosing a territory.
 Keep in mind that, since this service relies heavily on homeowners who have driveway space for the bin, you’ll need an area with at least 100,000 single-family homes that require your services.